moodymudskipper/powerjoin/README.md

 processed by the join function later on, so no function should be used on top of them.

-## fuzzy joins
+## Fuzzy joins

-{powerjoin} builds on David Robinson’s {fuzzyjoin} package’s main features with the dual goal of simplifying the syntax and benefiting from other {powerjoin} features.
+To do fuzzy joins we use formulas in the `by` argument, in this formula we use, `.x` and `.y` to describe the left and right tables.
+This is very flexible but can be costly since a cartesian product is computed.

 ``` r
 power_inner_join(